tekstrom11/CS5008Labs/Bubble-Sort/README.md

 Work each one out on paper - similar to how you did for the 5 value array above for bubble sort.
 Make you use the [visualize] tool to better understand!

+> [!NOTE]
+> Stretch goal: you can include an operations counter.
+We recommend setting the counter
+> to a flag, so you can enable the counter showing or not.
+This may help you
+> see the $O(n^2)$ curve easier.

 ## Technical Interview Practice